mateolafalce/MonthlySubscriptionSolana/README.md

 Inside the function, you define a variable enterprise_data that is a reference to an Account<EnterpriseData> account.
 This account is initialized using the #[account(init)] macro and is stored in the variable enterprise_data.

-The Pubkey::find_program_address function is also used to generate a unique public account address for the company account being created.
+The find_program_address function is also used to generate a unique public account address for the company account being created.
 The address is made up of a seed and a bump value that is generated from the string "Enterprise" and the public key of the user who is creating the account.
 This address is used as a seed to initialize the company account.

 The company account information is updated with the values provided in the function parameters.
 Finally, an Ok(()) value is returned if the operation was successful.